FormingWorlds/PROTEUS/docs/source/installation.rst

 Installation
 =====

 These instructions will guide you through the typical installation process.
 The setup is written primarily for MacOS (ARM: M1/M2 Macs, or Intel processors) and has been tested on Linux.
 Depending on your system settings and installed libraries your procedure may differ, however.
-If one or more of the steps below do not work for you we encourage you to first check the **Troubleshooting** section, which lists many of the issues previously encountered.
+If one or more of the steps below do not work for you we encourage you to first check the :ref:`troubleshooting` section, which lists many of the issues previously encountered.
 If that does not help you further, please contact the developers (see :doc:`contact`).

 Software dependencies
 ----------------